5 Ways To Use Food For Injury Prevention & Muscle Repair

-The question athletes need to be asking themselves is: Do I know what foods work best for my athletic body?
+A balanced fitness regime (including yoga!) can definitely help prevent injury, but quality nutrition can be a deal breaker.
 The truth is that there's no one-size-fits-all way of eating for sports, and every athlete is unique.
 However, here are some tips to get you started with injury prevention and healing.

-No, I don’t mean guzzling gallons of coconut water or bottled sports drinks.
-I’m talking about pure, clean water for with injury prevention.
+No, that doesn’t mean guzzling gallons of bottled sports drinks.
+I’m talking about pure, clean water for injury prevention.
 A dehydrated joint or tissue is more susceptible to tears and injury.
-It also puts additional stress on the body and can cause imbalance.
 Adequate water consumption is critical to athletic performance and injury prevention.

 2. Keep collagen healthy with vitamin C.

 Collagen is needed for holding bone together.
 It also provides strength and flexibility for ligaments and tendons.
 Vitamin C is a key player in the collagen equation.
-Athletes should feast on vitamin C-rich foods such as citrus fruits, dark leafy greens, broccoli and strawberries (organic, of course!).
-Adding a squeeze of fresh lemon to your water could make all the difference.
+Athletes should feast on vitamin C-rich foods such as citrus fruits, dark leafy greens, broccoli, and strawberries (organic, of course!).
+Adding a squeeze of fresh lemon to your water could also be helpful.

 3. Establish a nutritional trifecta for bone health.